hashgraph/hedera-json-rpc-relay/docs/design/eth-subscribe.md

 Users should be required to renew their subscription in the case of an error or if the subscription was closed from the relay side.
 If for some reason the relay is restarted it should not automatically try to restore all previous connections and subscriptions.

-## Open Questions
+## Deployment

-1. How is the deployment going to be handled?
+The ws-server process will run in the same docker container.
-2. Will the `ws-socket` process run in a separate docker container?
+A feature flag should be added to specify whether the `server`, `ws-server` or both should be running.

 ## Answered Questions